What Is Employment Allowance? Rules & How to Claim

 Using Your Own Payroll Software

-If you’re using your own payroll software, claiming the allowance should be relatively easy.
+If you’re using your own payroll accounting software, claiming the allowance should be relatively easy.
 The only thing you’ll need to do is put ‘Yes’ in the ‘Employment Allowance Indicator’ field.
 This is done when you’re sending an Employment Payment Summary to HMRC.
 If you don’t have this option, you can use the Basic PAYE Tools provided by HMRC.

 Using Basic PAYE Tools